 Thomas Jefferson University is accredited by The Middle States Commission on Higher Education.
 The Master of Public Health (MPH) Program is accredited by the Council on Education for Public Health (CEPH).
-The Healthcare Quality and Safety and Healthcare Quality and Safety Management programs are certified by the Commission on the Accreditation of Healthcare Management Education (CAHME).
+The Healthcare Quality and Safety program is certified by the Commission on the Accreditation of Healthcare Management Education (CAHME) and the Master of Science in Population Health program was granted candidacy.
+JCPH will continue the process for accreditation.